-Regulation uplift is calculated by comparing a resource's regulation offer price plus its regulation lost opportunity cost (including shoulder LOC if applicable) adjusted by the performance score, to the clearing price credits the unit received.92 If the sum of the resources offer plus LOC is greater than the amount of clearing price credits received, additional uplift credits are given equal to the difference.
+Regulation uplift is calculated by comparing a resource's regulation offer price plus its regulation lost opportunity cost (including shoulder LOC if applicable) adjusted by the performance score, to the clearing price credits the unit received.101 If the sum of the resource's offer plus LOC is greater than the amount of clearing price credits received, additional uplift credits are given equal to the difference.

-The calculation of regulation uplift during settlements for coal and natural gas units is incorrect, and results in the overpayment of uplift.93 In order to determine the amount of regulation uplift, the difference between the MW output of the unit while it was providing regulation is compared to the desired MW output of the unit if it had not provided regulation.
-The desired amount of MW output at LMP used in the calculation of regulation uplift during settlements is determined based on a unit's energy offer and the LMP during the interval being evaluated.
-But this desired MW does not account for the ability of a unit to actually produce the desired output because it does not take into account the physical limitations of the unit's ability to ramp.
+The calculation of regulation uplift during settlements for coal and natural gas units is incorrect, and results in the overpayment of uplift.102 In order to determine the amount of regulation uplift, the difference between the MW output of the unit while it was providing regulation is compared to the desired MW output of the unit if it had not provided regulation.
+The desired MW output at LMP used in the calculation of regulation uplift during settlements is determined based on a unit's energy offer and the LMP during the interval being evaluated.
+But this desired MW does not account for the ability of a unit to actually produce the desired output because it ignores the fact that units have a limited physical ability ramp.
+It does not take into account the ramp rate.
 This results in the overpayment of uplift by paying for MW that the unit could not have produced given their energy market output at the beginning of the interval and their ramp rate.

-Table 10-43 shows the amount of uplift overpayment by fuel type for the first nine months of 2022, as a result of the ramp rate not being used in the current calculation.
-The overpayments are calculated using a desired MW level that can be achieved based on the units' ramp rates.
-In the first nine months of 2022, overpayments totaled \$23.7 million.
-Coal units received 45.2 percent of the overpayment while providing 5.5 percent of settled regulation MW.
+Table 10-54 shows the amount of uplift overpayment by fuel type for 2022, as a result of the ramp rate not being used in the current calculation.
+The overpayments are calculated using a desired MW level that can be achieved in a five minute market interval based on the units' ramp rates.
+In 2022, overpayments totaled \$28.9 million.
+Coal units received 42.1 percent of the overpayment while providing 4.9 percent of settled regulation MW.